-"Do not pass go, do not collect $200."
+"Do not pass go; do not collect $200."
 How many times have you said that phrase since you were a kid?

 Symbols from America's favorite board game, like the "Get Out of Jail Free" card and landing on Park Place and Boardwalk, have become an undeniable part of our culture.
-Most children have learn to recognize these Monopoly references by the age of 10 or 12 since the game first came on the market during the Great Depression in the 1930s.
+Most children have learned to recognize these Monopoly references by the age of 10 or 12 since the game first came on the market during the Great Depression in the 1930s.

 Of course, the earliest commercial board games played by yesterday's children actually date back to the Victorian era.
 The beautifully lithographed boxes housing these playthings are avidly sought today.
 One desirable name to look for in older board games is McLoughlin Bros.